Frequently asked questions about Early Decision

 If your financial aid package is insufficient, you should contact the Office of Financial Aid directly to ensure that your application was not missing any information which might have affected your package.
 The Office of Financial Aid will work with you to re-evaluate your package.
 If the package, after reconsideration, is truly unaffordable for your family, then you will be permitted to withdraw from your obligation to Brown.

 Our pool of early applicants tends to include a very high proportion of exceptionally talented students and a higher rate of admission for Early Decision applicants reflects that phenomenon.
-It does not imply an automatic advantage for all early candidates.
+However, it does not imply an automatic advantage for all early candidates.
 We admit Early Decision applicants only when we are confident that we would offer them admission as a Regular Decision applicant.

 Early Decision is intended for students who consider Brown their top choice.
 The program allows first-year applicants to apply for admission to Brown in the fall of their senior year and receive an admission decision in mid-December.
 Applicants and their families should be aware that admission via our Early Decision program is a binding agreement to attend Brown.